-- 11.4.3.1 The timing of the re-certification audit shall allow enough time for potential non-conformities raised at the re-certification audit to be closed, and for the reissuing of the certificate prior to the certificate expiry date to avoid a lapse in certification. - 11.4.4 The CAB shall follow all relevant sections of the CoCCR as for an applicant. - 11.4.4.1 Re-certification audits may also be unannounced and 11.3.2 followed. - 11.4.5 For CoC Group clients, the site sample plan shall be determined as for initial audits. - 11.4.6 For CoC CFO clients with multiple sites, the site sample plan shall be the same as for surveillance audits.
+- 11.4.3 The CAB shall perform a complete re-certification audit at the end of each certificate's period of validity. - 11.4.3.1 The timing of the re-certification audit shall allow enough time for potential major non-conformities raised at the re-certification audit to be corrected closed, and for the reissuing of the certificate prior to the certificate expiry date to avoid a lapse in certification. - 11.4.4 The CAB shall follow all relevant sections of the CoCCR as for an applicant. - 11.4.4.1 Re-certification audits may also be unannounced and 11.3.2 followed. - 11.4.5 For CoC Group clients, the site sample plan shall be determined as for initial audits. - 11.4.6 For CoC CFO clients with multiple sites, the site sample plan shall be the same as for surveillance audits.

-End of doo cument
+End of document